We want to make sure our content is accessible for everyone. Here’s how we hope to do that.

-We endeavour to make sure that every page complies with the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG 2.0), as part of its Web Accessibility Initiative (WAI).
-This site has been built to achieve Priority Level 2 (AA) checkpoints.
+We endeavour to make sure that every page on this website complies with the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG 2.0) and has been built to achieve Priority Level 2 (AA) checkpoints.

-To illustrate how compliancy has made this site accessible, we have listed representative disabilities below and explained how this site meets the users’ needs.
+To illustrate how we have made this site accessible, we have listed representative disabilities below and explained how this site meets the users’ needs.

-There is some content on this site that cannot be accessed by the deaf or hard of hearing, namely embedded videos and audio clips.
+Some content on this site cannot be accessed by the deaf or hard of hearing, namely some older embedded videos without subtitles.
 This content is mostly supplementary to the pages it appears on.
-Texts of the 'PlanLoCaL' videos (which make up the majority of the videos on the site) are downloadable from the PlanLoCaL website or on application by email.
+Most of the videos we embed are our own, and we can provide transcripts on application by email.
 Text versions of the audio files are not available.